The epimorphism relation among countable groups is a complete analytic quasi-order: The group theoretic construction

+By \cite[Lemma 4.3.1]{davis}, each right coset of $G_T$ contains a unique $(T,\emptyset)$-reduced element.
+Thus the fundamental $T$-sector in $G$ is a set of representatives for the right cosets of $G_T$.

 \begin{definition} Let $(G, S)$ be a Coxeter system.
-If $I \subseteq S$ and $G_I$ is finite, then $G_I$ has a unique element of maximum length (where the length of $w \in G$ is the shortest expression of $w$ as a product of elements of $S$).
+If $I \subseteq S$ and $G_I$ is finite, then $G_I$ has a unique element of maximum length (\cite[Lemma 4.6.1]{davis}).
 This element is called the longest element of $(G_I , I)$ and it is denoted by $w_I$. \end{definition}